This is an Active case

 Can I file a lawsuit over harms caused by TikTok challenges?

 Section 230 of the Communications Decency Act provides companies with some protection from liability for content created by third parties.
-This makes it difficult for people to sue people over challenges that go viral on the platform.
+This makes it difficult for people to sue others over challenges that go viral on the platform.

 However, a recent ruling out of the Third Circuit may be a signal that these sorts of lawsuits may face less opposition in the future.
 U.S. Circuit Judge Patty Shwartz, writing for the Third Circuit Court of Appeals, reversed a lower court’s decision that had dismissed a claim against TikTok over Section 230 protections.
 The Third Circuit found that TikTok could be liable for damages based on how it recommends content.